 During an interim suspension, the organization shall not participate in any activities of the university except as may be authorized by the Dean of Students or designee.

-After an interim suspension is imposed, the student/organization will be provided an opportunity to speak with the Dean of Students or designee to present information as to why the circumstances do not warrant interim suspension.
-When requested, the Dean/designee will schedule an administrative hearing regarding the interim suspension decision within ten working days or as soon as the student’s/organization’s condition permits.
-This hearing will be limited to consideration of whether the imposition of the interim suspension is appropriate.
-Following the hearing, the Dean/designee may uphold the interim suspension decision, modify the interim actions to allow resumption of limited activities, or lift the interim suspension entirely.
-The Dean/designee’s decision regarding interim suspension is final and not appealable.
+After the university issues interim measures, the student/student organization’s designated student representative will be provided an opportunity to speak with the Dean of Students or designee to present information as to why the circumstances do not warrant the measures.
+When requested, the Dean/designee will schedule an administrative conference regarding the interim measures decision within ten working days or as soon as the student’s/organization’s condition permits.
+This conference will be limited to consideration of whether the imposition of the interim measures is appropriate.
+Following the conference, the Dean/designee may uphold the interim decision, modify the measures to allow resumption of limited activities, or lift the measures entirely.
+The Dean/designee’s decision regarding interim measures is final and not appealable.

 See also Medical and Emotional Emergencies.